2 Simple Ways to Dynamically Rotate Images Using JavaScript

 The transform property uses different values to perform different tasks like rotating, skewing, scaling, translating and moving etc. Some of its common values are rotate, scale, translate, skew and matrix.

-There are two methods you can apply the transform property to the image through your JavaScript code.
+There are two effective ways to apply the transform property to an image using JavaScript.

 <body>